North Carolina Court Records

 - Immigration and Naturalization Services number

 The Bureau of Prisons does not have the records of all inmates incarcerated before 1982.
-Persons seeking such information may contact the National Archives Records Administration (NARA) for such records, providing the following information:
+Persons seeking such information may contact the National Archives and Records Administration (NARA) for such records, providing the following information:

 - Inmate name (including middle name/initial);